PROJECT ENQUIRY

 Renovations, Extensions & Interior Design in Melbourne - Lilac Constructions

-Malvern's blocks, particularly in the Gascoigne Estate and the more established Edwardian streets, offer real scope for substantial rear extensions that respect the original character of the home.
-A rear extension that opens the kitchen and living areas to the garden, while keeping the original facade and front rooms completely intact, is the most consistently approved and most rewarded extension type in Malvern.
-For properties under a heritage overlay within the Stonnington Planning Scheme, the design must be carefully developed with heritage impact in mind, and the planning permit must be obtained before a building permit can be issued.
-Lilac Constructions manages planning permits, building permits, and the full construction of every Malvern extension under one fixed-price contract with Zac Porter accountable throughout.
+Home extensions in Malvern reward careful design, because the suburb's deeper Edwardian blocks offer real scope for substantial rear additions that respect the original home.
+The approach approved most often keeps the facade and front rooms completely intact and opens the kitchen and living to the garden at the rear, with second-storey additions possible where the streetscape allows.
+For properties under a Heritage Overlay within the Stonnington Planning Scheme, the planning permit must be obtained before the building permit can be issued.
+Lilac Constructions handles planning permits, building permits and the full construction of every home extension in Malvern under one fixed-price contract.

-Lilac Constructions delivers home renovations, kitchen renovations, bathroom renovations, and home extensions in Malvern under fixed-price contracts managed personally by licensed builder Zac Porter, BPC DB-U 100-151.
-Malvern's Victorian and Edwardian period homes each present their own structural conditions and planning requirements under the Stonnington Planning Scheme.
-Every project begins with a site visit and honest assessment of your specific property before any scope or price is discussed.
+Lilac Constructions delivers home renovations, kitchen renovations, bathroom renovations and home extensions in Malvern, all under fixed-price contracts managed personally by licensed builder Zac Porter, BPC DB-U 100-151.
+Malvern's Victorian and Edwardian period homes each present their own structural conditions and heritage controls under the Stonnington Planning Scheme.
+Every project begins with a site visit and an honest assessment of your property before any scope or price is discussed.

 EXPLORE OUR SERVICES